Nibbles Credit Card Review by CardRatings

 Pros

-• Pet-focused rewards: You earn 3X points (essentially 3% cash back) per dollar spent on pet-related expenses, including vet visits, pet food, and toys.
+• Pet-focused rewards: You earn 3X points (essentially 3% cash back) per dollar spent on pet-related expenses, including vet visits, pet food, and toys, and 1X points on everything else!
 This incentivizes spending on your pet's needs while earning rewards.

 • Automated claims process: When you pay your vet bill with the card, the company can automatically initiate the claims process, potentially saving you paperwork and hassle often associated with traditional pet insurance.